Rex2002/bluetti_monitor/README.rst

 ------------------

 If you are running on a platform with systemd, you can use the following as a template.
-It should be placed in ``/etc/systemd/system/bluetti-mqtt.service``.
+It should be placed in ``/etc/systemd/system/bluetti-monitor.service``.
-Once you've written the file, you'll need to run ``sudo systemctl start bluetti-mqtt``.
-If you want it to run automatically after rebooting, you'll also need to run ``sudo systemctl enable bluetti-mqtt``.
+Once you've written the file, you'll need to run ``sudo systemctl start bluetti-monitor``.
+If you want it to run automatically after rebooting, you'll also need to run ``sudo systemctl enable bluetti-monitor``.

 .. code-block:: bash

     [Unit]
-    Description=Bluetti MQTT
+    Description=Bluetti Monitor
     After=network.target
     StartLimitIntervalSec=0